Our research is editorially independent but we may earn a commission for purchases made through our links.

 Decidedly British, things are a bit more proper on this island, as compared to some of its neighbors, and that’s especially true at the elegant Cambridge Beaches Resort.
-Situated along the island’s westernmost edge, its rooms range from country manor-style to trendy and even old English library.
-The former owner’s residence was converted into one of the most lavish, and most expensive units, a two-bedroom cottage which boasts traditional Bermudian decor and its own private gardens.
-The property also hosts the luxurious Ocean Spa and an indoor pool complex, four private beaches, a formal dining room and Bermudian bar as well as an impeccably manicured cricket lawn.
+One of Bermuda’s most romantic hotels, it’s situated along the island’s westernmost edge, with rooms ranging from country manor-style to trendy and even old English library.
+The former owner’s residence was converted into one of the most lavish, and most expensive units, a two-bedroom cottage that boasts traditional Bermudian decor and its own private gardens.
+The property also hosts the luxurious Ocean Spa and an indoor pool complex, four private beaches, a formal dining room, and Bermudian bar as well as an impeccably manicured cricket lawn.

-You’ll be greeted at this exclusive property with a long, winding driveway that leads to a porte cochere, where you’ll met met by the Bermuda shorts-wearing porters.
+You’ll be greeted at Rosewood Bermuda with a long, winding driveway that leads to a porte-cochere, where you’ll be met by the Bermuda shorts-wearing porters.
 They’ll lead you through the grand wooden doors and into the welcoming lobby that feels more like a living room in a stunning mansion with its rich dark wood furniture and turn-of-the-century portraits.
-It also boasts a private beach and golf club, tennis courts, a croquet lawn, four swimming pools, a spa and four restaurants with something to suit just about every taste.
+It also boasts a private beach and golf club, tennis courts, a croquet lawn, four swimming pools, a spa, and multiple restaurants with something to suit just about every taste.
 Rooms are extra-spacious and beautifully decorated, with 21st-century conveniences and balconies with harbor views.

-Situated just beyond one of the island’s top golf courses, this alluring pink hilltop resort has a long history in Bermuda, with three generations of the Lamb family running it for nearly 70 years.
+Situated just beyond one of the island’s top golf courses, Pompano Beach Club is an alluring pink hilltop resort that has a long history in Bermuda, with three generations of the Lamb family running it for nearly 70 years.
 Initially an upscale fishing club, today, this beautiful retreat along Whitney Bay offers easy access to an exceptional beach that’s edge by calm, shallow waters that extend for over 50 yards.
-While it does tend to get busy, you can always head to one of the isolated inlets that serve as an ideal spot for enjoying solitude.
-The property also hosts a large pool with jaw-dropping views that span for miles, a beachfront bar hut, Jacuzzis and more.
+While it does tend to get busy, you can always head to one of the isolated inlets that serve as an ideal spot for enjoying the solitude.
+The property also hosts a large pool with jaw-dropping views that span for miles, a beachfront bar hut, Jacuzzis, and more.

 The Fairmont Southampton, AKA “the pink lady on the hill,” has been the most iconic resort in Bermuda since opening nearly a half-century ago.
-Spread across 100 hilltop acres, it makes quite the impression, with a winding driveway, perfectly-manicured golf course greens, and an ocean view.
-The mahogany-filled lobby gives it the feel of a gorgeous British estate, and despite its large size, service is especially friendly, from the doormen to the front desk and the bartenders.
-It also boasts an indulgent pool with ocean views, 10 dining options and an impressive spa.
+Spread across 100 hilltop acres, it makes quite the impression, with a winding driveway, perfectly manicured golf course greens, and an ocean view.
+The mahogany-filled lobby gives it the feel of a gorgeous British estate, and despite its large size, the service is especially friendly, from the doormen to the front desk and the bartenders.
+It also boasts an indulgent pool with ocean views, multiple dining options, and an impressive spa.

-One of Bermuda’s newer properties, the Newstead Belmont Hills enjoys a green hilltop location with lots of breezy open spaces.
+One of Bermuda’s most luxurious properties, the Newstead Belmont Hills Golf Resort and Spa enjoys a green hilltop location with lots of breezy open spaces.
 Its highlight is the amazing infinity-edge pool that faces the harbor and distant downtown Hamilton, though its Asian-inspired spa is a close second.
 When it comes to amenities, the pool is really just the beginning, however.
 The property hosts an acclaimed restaurant, a guest-only water taxi, a fitness center, tennis tours, and one of Bermuda’s very best golf courses.